 4. Teams work together to develop a two-page executive summary and presentation.

 5. Sponsor organization representatives and expert I-Os will judge presentations and rate executive summaries.

 6. One team will win the challenge and be awarded with $1,350.
 The runner up team will be awarded with $750.

 TEAM COMPOSITION: PTCMW leadership reviews applications in regards to previous work or research experience, university affiliation, and year in school in order to develop diverse and fair teams.

 EXPERIENCE A REALISTIC JOB PREVIEW: PTCMW and the sponsor organization present a real challenge local organizations are currently facing in a realistic RFP format.
 Students present as if they were external consultants bidding on a consulting project.
 Solutions are judged by expert practitioners based on theory, technical merit, and innovation.

 EXPAND PROFESSIONAL NETWORK: Students currently enrolled in local I-O and related programs are assigned to a group made up of students with differing expertise, knowledge, and program affiliations.
-After students get assigned into teams, everyone is invited to connect with PTCMW board members at a happy hour in DC.
+Students will be assigned to teams and given the opportunity to network with other students, PTCMW members, and representatives from the sponsor's organization.

 DEVELOP CONSULTING SKILLS: Teams are responsible for building an effective team, developing products, and presenting results.